Pioreactor/docs.pioreactor/user-guide/02-Experiment basics/04-set-up-an-experiment.md

 ### Creating an experiment

-1. To create a new experiment, use the "New experiment" button at the top of the _Experiment Overview_ page.
+1. To create a new experiment, click on the drop-down menu on the top of the left-hand bar.
+Click the "New experiment" button.

 ![](/img/user-guide/start_new_experiment.png)